DaniCarias/Ground-Truth-Carla-Sim/README.md

 ```

 ## Notes
-Based on this [repo](https://github.com/iaoqian/carla_3d-mapping_and_adding_virtual_objects/tree/main), I created my version with downsampling and some changes.
+Based on this [repo](https://github.com/iaoqian/carla_3d-mapping_and_adding_virtual_objects/tree/main), I created my version with downsampling and some changes to im